vladsf/signed-phar-example/README.md

 # signed-phar-example
-Signed phar example

 ```
 $ phar info -f Message.php.phar
 $ php test.php
 This function is signed!
 ```
-Modify Message.phar.php with any editor and try:
+Modify Message.phar.php with any editor and try.
+PHP shall refuse to process any Phar archive that has a broken signature
 ```
 $ sed -i'.bak' 's/signed/chnged/' Message.php.phar
 $ php test.php